Grand Lodge of Maine Home

 OVERVIEW FOR INSTRUCTORS

-The fact that our Masonic ritual employs the dramatization of a myth in the final section of the Sublime Degree is of major importance in our consideration of the supporting educational endeavors involving the instructor and the new master mason.
+The fact that our Masonic ritual employs the dramatization of a myth in the final section of the Sublime Degree is of major importance in our consideration of the supporting educational endeavors involving the instructor and the new Master Mason.

 An understanding of the ultimate meaning and reality which underlies the Third Degree can not be transfused into or imposed upon the initiate, but rather involves an individual quest in which knowledge is amalgamated with spiritual conviction to produce an integrated wisdom, an embracing compassion, and an over-arching faith that there exists both a communion and a covenant between the Creator and the created.
 Such a state of being and of commitment to the Light comes only to those who are willing to undertake the necessary dedication to the pursuit of truth.

-A. The providing of materials which assist the new master mason in reviewing
+A. The providing of materials which assist the new Master Mason in reviewing his Masonic experience acquired in the three degrees.

-B. Acting as a sounding board upon which the new master mason may try and test his growing concept of the nature and purpose of Freemasonry.
+B. Acting as a sounding board upon which the new Master Mason may try and test his growing concept of the nature and purpose of Freemasonry.

 C. Providing information upon the various sources of information on the Craft.

-D. Stimulating the new master mason to ask wider and more deeply probing questions concerning himself, the Craft, and the philosophy of Freemasonry.
+D. Stimulating the new Master Mason to ask wider and more deeply probing questions concerning himself, the Craft, and the philosophy of Freemasonry.

-E. Assisting the new master mason in finding a meaningful place in the activities and services of his lodge.
+E. Assisting the new Master Mason in finding a meaningful place in the activities and services of his lodge.
 (This duty is shared with the officers and members of the lodge.)

 With these goals in mind, the following section provides some suggestions and useful information for the instructor.